^

 Reviews

-Folic acid in psoriasis has a good reputation in patients - they respond positively to the drug, noting a significant improvement in the skin condition, as well as well-being.
-But at the same time it should be taken into account that a positive effect is possible only in case of complex treatment, the constituent element of which is vitamin-monotherapy will not give the desired result.
+Folic acid for psoriasis has a good reputation among patients - they speak positively about the drug, noting a significant improvement in the condition of the skin, as well as well-being.
+But it should be taken into account that a positive effect is possible only in the case of complex treatment, an integral element of which is the vitamin - monotherapy will not give the desired result.

 Attention!